Unit: Nuclear Magnetic Resonance of Biomolecules - URA CNRS 2185

 Director: DELEPIERRE Muriel

-Our research area is mainly dedicated to the structure determination of proteins, peptides, nucleic acids and oligosaccharides in solution in relation with their function but also to molecular interaction studies such as DNA-protein, protein-protein and ligand-macromolecules, this being developed in close collaboration with the various groups at the Pasteur Institute.
+Our research is mainly dedicated to the determination of structures of proteins, peptides, nucleic acids and oligosaccharides in solution in relation with their function as well as to the study of molecular interactions between partners such as DNA-protein, protein-protein and ligand-macromolecule.
+We work in close collaboration with the various groups at the Pasteur Institute.

 Structural and functional studies of bacterian proteins involved in heme acquisition (Célia Caillet, Nadia Izadi-Pruneyre, Anne Lecroisey, Julien Lefrèvre, Karine Wecker, Nicolas Wolff)

-Structural studies of antigenic determinants recognised by a protective monoclonal antibody in view of developing a vaccine against shigellosis (Ada Prochnicka-Chalufour, Catherine Simenel, Muriel Delepierre)
+Structural studies of antigenic determinants recognised by a protective monoclonal antibody in view of developing a vaccine against shigellosis (François Theillet, Ada Prochnicka-Chalufour, Catherine Simenel, Muriel Delepierre)

 Shigella is a Gram-negative bacterium responsible for shigellosis, a dysenteric syndrome causing a high rate of mortality among infant in developing countries and characterised by bacterial invasion of the human colonic mucosa.
 Shigellosis is thus priority target as defined by the World Health Organisation in its program for the development of vaccines against enteric diseases.
 Lipopolysaccharide (LPS) and some secreted protein antigens are the major targets of the systemic as well as local humoral immune responses.
 It has been shown that protection against Shigella infection lies essentially in the local humoral response directed against the O-specific polysaccharide (O-SP).
 Furthermore, the antibodies conferring this protection are specific for the serotype of Shigella strain defined by the structure of the O-SP.
 Therefore, a possible strategy for human vaccination is to develop synthetic chemically defined vaccines with simple molecules able to mimic the O-SP and induce then the synthesis of protective antibodies.
 Two possibilities can be considered.
 The first one consists in using synthetic oligosaccharides representative of carbohydrate epitopes recognised by protective antibodies.
 The second one consists in characterising peptide sequences mimicking the protective epitopes, by screening phage-displayed libraries with protective antibodies.
 Development of either of these options requires a structural study of interaction of peptides with protective antibodies in order to help the design of optimal vaccine.
 The conformations of oligosaccharides and peptides in interaction with protective monoclonal have been obtained by means of transferred Nuclear Overhauser Effect experiments while the epitopes have been characterised by saturation transfer experiments.
 These studies are now extended to the epitope caractérisation of serotype 2a (collaboration with Unités de Pathologie Microbienne and Chimie Organique).